ucu-computer-science/UCU_Linux_Club/docs/arch_manual.md

 Now let's go in arch: `arch-chroot /mnt `

-It is good idea to download adequate text editor at the beggining: `pacman -S vim`
+It is good idea to download an adequate text editor at the beggining: `pacman -S vim`

 super short guide for vim:
-- i - go to 'insert' mode (you can type!)
+- i - go to 'insert' mode (you can type in this mode!)
 - Esc - back to 'normal' mode
 - :w - write to file (in normal mode)
-- :q - quite from file (again, in normal mode) (you can combine: ':wq')
+- :q - quit from file (again, in normal mode) (you can combine: ':wq')

 Adjust locals: `vim /etc/locale.gen` and uncomment
 ```